-A Dress Code violation is a Level II violation.
-Violations will follow the Level II Consequences.
-Repeated violation of the dress code may be an indication that the student or family's goals do not align with the mission and vision of UPCS.
-The school would have previously communicated and attempted to solve the issue with the family, but repeated offenses or willful violations will trigger a family meeting to determine if the child is communicating that they do not want to be part of the UPCS community or if other issues exist that make compliance with the dress code challenging for the student.
+Repeated violation of the dress code will be addressed by administration.
+The school will communicate and attempt to solve the issue with the family, but repeated offenses or willful violations will trigger a family meeting to determine if the child is communicating that they do not want to be part of the UPCS community or if other issues exist that make compliance with the dress code challenging for the student.